 - Transfer 27,000 Amex Membership Rewards points to your LifeMiles account.
 Amex will add a 15% bonus, and you'll end up with 31,050 LifeMiles.

 - Transfer 30,000 LifeMiles to a friend or family member's account at the cost of $450.
 With the 115% bonus, they'll receive a total of 64,500 LifeMiles.

 - Book the award, paying 63k points + just $49.70 in taxes and fees.

 That's a total cost of 27,000 Amex points plus $499.70 in taxes/fees and transfer costs.
 Again, that's an incredible deal for a solid business-class product.

 LifeMiles is chock full of award sweet spots and lucrative deals, so there's no need to limit yourself to Lufthansa first class.
 To illustrate, here's a chart with several LifeMiles redemptions and their cost under one (or both) of these promotions:

 Note that LifeMiles charges a $25 booking fee on many awards.
-This fee isn't included in the out-of-pocket cost in this table.
+This fee and the minimal award taxes/fees aren't included in the out-of-pocket cost in this table.

-At the moment, LifeMiles is hosting two incredibly lucrative promotions at the same time.
-First, you can receive a 125% bonus when transferring LifeMiles to another account.
-Second, converting Citi ThankYou points to LifeMiles results in a 25% bonus.
+LifeMiles is offering two incredibly lucrative promotions at the same time.
+First, you can receive a 115% bonus when transferring LifeMiles to another account.
+Second, converting Amex Membership Rewards points to LifeMiles results in a 15% bonus.
 If used in combination, these promotions pave the way to booking amazing trips for a fraction of the standard award price.